 Some examples of cases in which you’d need a digital signature are:

-If someone sends you a document and requires a digital signature, they’ll typically send you the document through a third-party verified and highly secure service such as SigniFlow, Docusign, PandaDoc, Eversign, and HelloSign.
+If someone sends you a document and requires a digital signature, they’ll typically send you the document through a third party verified and highly secure service such as SigniFlow, Docusign, PandaDoc, Eversign, and HelloSign.
 Likewise, if you have a document that needs to be digitally signed (encrypted and secured), those services are also worth checking out.
-Most offer one-time use fees or very low priced individual plans that can be canceled at any time.
+Most offer one-time use fees or very low-priced individual plans.

 How To Electronically Sign A PDF File